DevCycleHQ/devcycle-docs/docs/sdk/features/features.md

 # Overview

-DevCycle strives to ensure that all our APIs and SDKs have identical functionality (excepting language or platform specific nuances).
+DevCycle strives to ensure that all our APIs and SDKs have identical functionality (except language or platform-specific nuances).
 Below is a list of all the current functionality that DevCycle supports across the SDKs.

 ## Features and Functionality